ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 ### Verify

 Run by the server in the redemption phase of the protocol.
-Determines whether the data sent by the client is valid.
+Determines whether the data sent by the Client is valid.

 Inputs: